Regional Express Ticket Conditions of Contract and Terms of Carriage

-In addition to cabin baggage, each Passenger occupying a paid seat is entitled to the following free checked baggage allowance, provided the total linear dimensions (i.e. Depth plus Height plus Length) of each item does not exceed 140cm (55in):
+Each Passenger occupying a paid seat is entitled to a free check-in baggage allowance of 1 item at 15kg [23kg for Rex Flex (Y class) passengers], provided the total linear dimensions (i.e. Depth plus Height plus Length) of each item does not exceed 140cm (55in).

-- Infants not occupying seat will be allowed up to 3 items of baggage not exceeding a total weight of 10kg (22lb).
-This will include the weight of the stroller, carry basket and/or car seat.
+Infants not occupying a seat are permitted check-in baggage not exceeding a total weight of 10kg.
+This will include the weight of the stroller, carry basket, fold-up cot and/or car seat.

 By purchasing Safe Hand Baggage at check-in for the prevailing rate, passengers are permitted to be in possession of their baggage between check-in and boarding.
 Safe Hand Baggage is not permitted inside the cabin.
-A limit of 15kg applies.
-As Safe Hand Baggage is screened through Airport Security, its contents are subject to all cabin baggage restrictions.
+A limit of 15kg [23kg for Rex Flex (Y class) passengers] applies.
+As Safe Hand Baggage is screened through Airport Security, its contents are subject to all carry-on baggage restrictions.
 Safe Hand Baggage charges do not apply for passengers travelling with wheelchairs, prams and medical equipment required between check-in and boarding.